-As such, it comes as no surprise that the demand for German to English translations is constantly increasing.
-From brochures for travel agencies to company websites and advertising designed to attract international customers – English translation is needed in all sectors.
+As such, it comes as no surprise that the demand for translations is constantly increasing.
+From company websites and advertising designed to attract international customers, to translations for the travel & tourism sector – translation is needed in all industries.

 What types of translation services are there?

-And, is it worth paying for a professional translation?
+And, perhaps most importantly, is it worth paying for a professional translation?

 Read on to find the answers to all of these questions about the cost of translation and more.

-If you want to translate your content from German into English then you basically have three options.
+If you want to translate your content from English into another language (such as Spanish, French or German) or into English (e.g. German to English translations) then you basically have three options.
 And, needless to say, there are pros and cons for each.

 - Google Translate and other machine translations